 Sudden Coffee does things differently.
 They only source premium whole beans that someone would use for regular manually brewed coffee, the same stuff you’ll find at any high-end coffee shop.

 Simply put: It’s instant coffee on a small scale – NOT massed produced like other big instant coffee brands.

 No, really, it is.

 Each batch of coffee is hand-brewed by a skilled barista before it’s then freeze-dried, packaged, and sent to the customer’s mailbox in small compostable tubes.

-Typically, big instant coffee brands will opt for a spray drying processing technique which uses heat which also contributes to the bitter chalky taste often associated with instant coffee.
+Typically, big instant coffee brands will opt for a spray drying processing technique that uses heat which also contributes to the bitter, chalky taste often associated with instant coffee.

-Sudden Coffee, however, use a freeze-drying process that helps to lock-in the richness and aromas found in the single origin whole beans.
+Sudden Coffee, however, uses a freeze-drying process that helps to lock in the richness and aromas found in the single-origin whole beans.